 Once you have your portfolio fully fleshed out, you can even recycle it and develop long-form content such as e-books and whitepapers.

 Content marketing is often mistaken as simply broadcasting a blog or a video on social media, with little thought behind why.
 Not only is content marketing much more multifaceted, but if the content has no real strategy or purpose behind it and ultimately fails to drive behaviour, it has no value.

 Successful content marketing combines strategy, creation and promotion.
 So, without aligning all three, you could be at risk of wasting precious time and money on one simple technique that has mediocre results.
 To drive behaviour, content first needs to be seen, it then needs to convey a clear message and lastly, have a compelling call-to-action (CTA).

 When content marketing is used effectively it has the ability to drive or change behaviour which can be exceptionally powerful, and not forgetting useful, in the hands of an SME.

 Onyx Health’s skill-based content marketing team have a wealth of experience in helping healthcare, pharma and biotech clients develop effective content marketing campaigns from strategy and generation, to promotion and reporting.

-We’d love to tell your more about what we can do for you through powerful content, so why not drop us an email?
+We’d love to tell your more about what we can do for you through powerful content, so why not contact us?